 The Speaker Series consists of inviting a range of business leaders to share their stories, give advice and answer any questions which students may have.
 We try to invite speakers from a wide range of industries, so there should be something for everyone.
-Events take place throughout the year in both the Belfield campus and the Smurfit Business School in Blackrock.
-These events are free for members of the society and non-members can sign up at any one of the events.
-Feel free to contact the society with suggestions of speakers you would like to see, or if you are someone who would like to speak please do get in touch.
+Events take place throughout the year online and in-person, in both the Belfield campus and the Smurfit Business School in Blackrock.

 Award Winning Inspirational Speaker and Professional Sales Motivator presents LOOOOSERS… An exciting exploration of why so many businesses fail and the sales toolkit you need to stand out above the rest.
 On the 4th of February, we were joined by Peter Turley as part of our Start-up Accelerator, who discussed what it takes to be a successful business in this ever changing environment.